Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 This can be a double-edged sword: on one hand, it’s relatively light-weight and easy to learn the basics to get going quickly.
 On the other hand, by being so `DOM`-focused, it lacks some of the other vital puzzle pieces involved in web app development.

-For exampl;, if you want users to navigate around your application or manage your application’s `state` at a broader level, you’re going to need to use additional, third-party libraries such as `Redux` and `React Router`.
+For example;, if you want users to navigate around your application or manage your application’s `state` at a broader level, you’re going to need to use additional, third-party libraries such as `Redux` and `React Router`.

 A common complaint with React is the learning curve.
-It is not as steep as a framework such as Angular, but it does not have the simplest learning curve and can leave some aspiring React developers stumped with particular mechanisms such as updating `state` and passing data via the `props` object.
+It is not as steep as a framework as Angular, but it does not have the simplest learning curve and can leave some aspiring React developers stumped with particular mechanisms such as updating `state` and passing data via the `props` object.

 For experienced developers or teams using agreed development standards, this might be less of a problem.
 However, for newcomers to both React and frontend development in general, being turned loose with the React library without a clear set of best practices or other guidelines can lead to poor coding standards, code quality issues, and frustration as you receive conflicting advice on how to approach `component` development.

 Don’t worry.
-In this course, we’ll explore some of the most popular and common approaches to fill in the blanks React leaves us with.
+In this course, you’ll explore some of the most popular and common approaches to fill in the blanks React leaves us with.

 ## First React App - The Greeting App

-Before we dive into more deep and challenging topics, let's have some fun building an app.
-Our first React app will present our users with an input and send them a friendly greeting message.
+Before you dive into more deep and challenging topics, let's have some fun building an app.
+Your first React app will present your users with an input and send them a friendly greeting message.

-In this very first React coding exercise, we’ll build a really simple React app that accepts a `name` from our user and displays this as part of a nice greeting message.
+In this very first React coding exercise, you’ll build a really simple React app that accepts a `name` from our user and displays this as part of a nice greeting message.

-Let’s look at what we’ll be building.
+Let’s look at what you’ll be building.

 ![](assets/welcome-app.png)

-This is the finished example we will build, before we refactor it.
-Once it’s running, you’ll see we have a simple `title` to welcome the user to the app, and a set of instructions to invite the user to enter their `name` and click the ‘`update`’ button.
+This is the finished example you will build, before you refactor it.
+Once it’s running, you’ll see you have a simple `title` to welcome the user to the app, and a set of instructions to invite the user to enter their `name` and click the ‘`update`’ button.

 If I enter my details and hit the update button, you see the text ‘we haven’t been introduced’ is replaced with my name, ‘Vicki Bealman’.

-This is a straightforward demo that isn’t too complex, but highlights a number of key React concepts we’ll be building on throughout the course.
+This is a straightforward demo that isn’t too complex, but highlights a number of key React concepts you’ll be building on throughout the course.

-Next we will break the Greeting App down into its `component` parts and take a sneak peak under the hood at how everything pins together.
+Next you will break the Greeting App down into its `component` parts and take a sneak peak under the hood at how everything pins together.

-## Build the Greeting App
+## L01 Hands On Practice: Build the Greeting App

-Welcome to our very first React demo, as part of this React Course.
+Welcome to your very first React demo, as part of this React Course.

 The first real example we're going to build is a really simple greeting app that’s going to accept a `name` in an `input` box and output it back as part of a welcoming message.